Lasting Power of Attorney Disagreements

 - The attorney may not be acting in the individual’s best interest generally.

-The above list is not exhaustive but where there is concern as to the conduct of an attorney or the creation of an LPA assistance from specialist Lasting Power of Attorney disputes solicitors is vital because reporting of such concerns to the the OPG may lead to the matter being transferred to the Court of Protection.
+The above list is not exhaustive, but where there is concern as to the conduct of an attorney or the creation of an LPA assistance from a specialist, Lasting Power of Attorney disputes solicitors is vital because reporting such concerns to the OPG may lead to the matter being transferred to the Court of Protection.

-To speak with a Power of Attorney Solicitor who specialises in LPA disagreements and challenges contact us today.
-You can call us or fill in an online form and we will contact you.
+Contact us today to speak with a Power of Attorney Solicitor specialising in LPA disagreements and challenges.
+You can call us or fill in an online form, and we will contact you.

 How do power of attorney disputes solicitors at Osbornes Law help?

-Any dispute concerning someone who is unable to make their own decisions on such important matters as their healthcare and finances can be emotive and distressing.
+Any dispute concerning someone unable to make decisions on important matters such as healthcare and finances can be emotive and distressing.

 This approach means it may be possible to resolve the dispute without needing to take court action.
 Sometimes, reporting concerns to the Office of the Public Guardian will be enough.
 In other cases, mediation between the parties can resolve the issues without further action becoming necessary.